muna-ai/DeployWhisperAnywhere/README.md

 # Deploy Whisper Anywhere
-Example code for our tutorial on Deploying Whisper Anywhere with Muna
+Example code for our tutorial on [Deploying Whisper Anywhere with Muna]()

-The tutorial is available *here*.
+The tutorial is available at ...

 ## Running this Code